Updated November 10, 2022 by Elyse Nicholson

 For the purpose of this series, we will be using one of my novice workers, Beauty, pictured above.

-A harness is one of the main pieces of equipment you’ll be working with; they can be purchased from Hoegger Goat Supply, Caprine Supply, or Alternative Livestock, or even made!
+A harness is one of the main pieces of equipment you’ll be working with; they can be purchased online or even made!
 Pictured below is a diagram which will help you understand the different parts of the harness.
 When shopping for a harness or making one, make sure it has the essential parts: halter, lines, breast piece, britching, tugs, and shaft loops.
 Also, be sure you are obtaining a harness that is made for your goat’s size.
 Miniature goats will require a “pygmy size harness.”

-These can be purchased from any of the links above, but making one is cheaper in the end.
+Now onto the cart.
+These can be purchased online, but making one is cheaper in the end.
 Here’s a photo of the cart my dad made using a piece of plywood, two bicycle tires, and a 2×4; this is for simple working.
 He also added to it and made it more of a driving cart to give little kids rides, which is shown in the first photo of this post.

 There are tons of designs and options out there — you just have to decide what works best for the size and capacity of your goat.